← Back to search

 Medical necessity — what insurers usually look at

-Usually covered without prior authorization; the pathology bill comes separately from the lab.
+Usually covered without prior authorization.
+The pathology bill (88305) comes separately from the lab and may apply to a different in-network status.

 Documentation to ask about